-FDA’s Patient Affairs Staff (PAS) in partnership with the National Organization for Rare Disorders (NORD) is excited to host Patient Listening Sessions!
+FDA’s Patient Affairs Staff (PAS) in partnership with the National Organization for Rare Disorders (NORD) and Reagan-Udall Foundation for the FDA is excited to host Patient Listening Sessions!
 Patient Listening Sessions are a resource for the medical product Centers to quickly engage with patients or their advocates and are one of many ways the patient community can share their experience with a disease or condition by talking directly with FDA staff.

 What are Listening Sessions?

 Listening Sessions can either be FDA-requested (where FDA has a specific set of questions to ask) or patient-led (when a patient community wants to share their perspectives with the FDA).
 Listening Sessions are:

 - About disease experiences, not a specific medical product (drug, biologic, or device)

 - Of interest to medical product staff in multiple FDA Centers/programs

 - Not on the same set of agenda topics as a past meeting held or future meeting planned with FDA